unitycontainer/microsoft-dependency-injection/README.md

            .Build();
 ```

-- In case Unity container configured via application configuration or by convention this container could be used to initalize service provider.
+- In case Unity container configured via application configuration or by convention this container could be used to initialize service provider.

 ```C#
 public static IWebHost BuildWebHost(string[] args) =>